OIDC¶

 - Identity Provider Name: The name of the platform providing identity management services;

-- Configuration File Upload: Download the template, fill in the relevant information, and upload it;
+- Configuration File Upload: Download the template, fill in the relevant information, then upload;

-- Remarks: Custom-added descriptive information to record relevant explanations about the identity provider;
+- Notes: Custom-added descriptive information used to record relevant explanations about the identity provider;

 - Login Configuration.